yassin04hub/SQL-basics/README.md

 		sum>1000;
 REMEMBER:
 aliases cannot be used in `WHERE` clause because this is evaluated before the `SELECT` clause.
+## Inner Join
+The `INNER JOIN` matches each row in one table with every row in other tables and allows you to query rows that contain columns from both tables.

+    SELECT
+	    productCode,
+	    productName,
+	    textDescription
+    FROM
+	    products
+    INNER JOIN
+	    productlines
+	USING (productline);

 ### Alias for Tables

     SELECT